frederic-perez/AmE-dictionary/data/idioms.md

 __the icing on the cake__ :two::hammer:
 __the ick__ :two: _The ick_ is a term used in dating to refer to a sudden feeling of disgust or repulsion to a dating partner someone was previously attracted to.
 A sudden feeling of disgust or revulsion toward a person, usually one’s date.
 __the idiot box__ _slang_ :three: A television set, or television in general.
-__the inmates are running the asylum__ The people least capable of running a group or organization are now in charge.
+__the inmates are running the asylum__ :two: The people least capable of running a group or organization are now in charge.
 Said especially when the result is total chaos or calamity. _With the primary schools giving their young students complete control over the curriculum, it seems as though the inmates are running the asylum._
 __the ins and outs__ The particular details and nuances of a situation, task, etc.
 __the jet set__ A group of wealthy individuals who travel globally, especially by private jet, to frequent fashionable resorts, social events, and the like.
 __the joke’s on (one)__
-__the keys to the kingdom__ A resource that will give the possessor access to the most complete or profound knowledge or power possible in a given area or pursuit.
+__the keys to the kingdom__ :two: A resource that will give the possessor access to the most complete or profound knowledge or power possible in a given area or pursuit.
 A reference to Matthew 16:19, when Jesus said to Peter: “I will give you the keys of the kingdom of heaven; whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.” _Whatever you do, don’t lose this external hard drive with all of our accounts and passwords.
 Anyone who has it will have the keys to the kingdom!_
 __the knacker’s yard__ A state of ruin or failure due to having become useless or obsolete.
 Refers to a slaughterhouse for old or injured horses.
-__the L-bomb__ An expression of romantic love for another, especially when said unexpectedly and/or for the first time.
+__the L-bomb__ :two: An expression of romantic love for another, especially when said unexpectedly and/or for the first time.
 Usually used in the phrase “drop the L-bomb.” _We’d only been dating for a couple of months when he dropped the L-bomb on me.
 I was so shocked that all I could think to say back was, “Thank you!”_
 __the lady of the house__ A woman who looks after and runs the house; the matriarch of a family or household.
 __the last line of defense__ The final person or thing who can act as a protection or deterrent against some threat.
 __the last of the lot__ :two: The last or final person(s) or thing(s) in a given group or list. _This package is the last of the lot.
 Once we get this shipped, we can call it a day._
 __the last straw__
 __the last thing (one) wants__ :two: Something which one absolutely does not want or has no use for. _The last thing I want right now is a lengthy court battle, so let’s try and get through this divorce as painlessly as possible._
 __the latest__ :four::hammer: _What’s the latest?_
+__the law of the instrument__ See _Maslow’s hammer_.
+__the light at the end of the tunnel__
 __the likes of (someone or something)__ :two::hammer:
-__the likes of__
+__the likes of__ :four::hammer:
-__the lion’s den__ :two: A particularly dangerous, hostile, or oppressive place or situation, especially due to an angry or sinister person or group of people within it. _I felt like I was walking into the lion’s den when I went in front of the board for my annual review._
+__the lion’s den__ :three: A particularly dangerous, hostile, or oppressive place or situation, especially due to an angry or sinister person or group of people within it. _I felt like I was walking into the lion’s den when I went in front of the board for my annual review._
 __the lion’s share__ :three: Major share of something.
 __the little things__
 __the lot__ _n_ All the things of a group. _This one’s the best of the lot._
+__the low road__ :dart::smiling_imp: Any method, practice, or course of action that is unethical, unscrupulous, underhanded, or otherwise base or vile.
+Most often used in the phrase “take the low road.” _It’s unfair that those who work the hardest will be undermined by those who choose to take the low road to success._ _I didn’t raise my son to be the type of person who would choose the low road in life!_
 __the lowdown on__ :dart::two: The whole truth about something, as in _We’re waiting to hear the lowdown on what happened after we left._ This term uses lowdown in the sense of “the basic or fundamental part.”
 __the man to see__ :two: A colloquial expression used to refer to a person who holds significant influence, power, or expertise in a particular field or area.
 It implies that this individual is the most important or influential person to approach or consult with regarding a specific matter.
 __the march of time__ :two: The steady, unstoppable advancement of time. _Some people despair at the march of time, as they see themselves aging in the mirror, but I relish growing older and seeing the world change._